 - Sparkling wine or citrus-flavored seltzer water, optional

-- In a small saucepan over high heat, bring brandy and sugar to a boil.
-Immediately remove and cool.
-Stir together brandy syrup, wine and fruit in a pitcher.
-Refrigerate for at least four hours.
+- In a small saucepan over high heat, bring sugar and water just to a boil.

 - Immediately remove and cool for five to ten minutes.